saipranathid/sdudigani_vsd-hdp/Day 15/README.md

 ![Alt Text](images/6_risc-v_soc.png)

+- In the above figure IP represents the Intellectual Property (IP) which are specific foundary.
+RISC-V and SRAM are the macros which are placed inside core.
+In the area surrounding the core I/O cells are placed.
+Physical design is the step which is used to place Intellectual Property (IP) and macros inside the core area.

-**Foundry IPs:** Pre-characterized circuit blocks supplied by the foundry.
+- **Foundry IPs:** Pre-characterized circuit blocks supplied by the foundry.
 Delivered as GDSII, LEF/DEF and timing libraries, these IPs accelerate design by providing plug-and-play analog and mixed-signal functionality.

-**Macros:** Macros are large functional blocks designed by the SoC team (or third-party vendors) to meet specific on-chip requirements - such as custom SRAM banks, DMA controllers, or specialized accelerators.
+- **Macros:** Macros are large functional blocks designed by the SoC team (or third-party vendors) to meet specific on-chip requirements - such as custom SRAM banks, DMA controllers, or specialized accelerators.

 ### Macros vs. Foundry IPs Comparison